Skip to main content

 Research The Charity

 When properly used, the internet can be a great resource.
 You should definitely use it to research any charity you’re interested in making a donation to.
 For starters, check out the organization’s website.
 Look at the people who are running the charity.
 Do you know who they are?
-Do have a history of scandals or shady behavior?
+Do they have a history of scandals or shady behavior?

 Then consider how long the charity has been in existence.
-Organizations like The Red Cross that have been around for a longtime, and can be considered fairly trustworthy.
+Organizations like the Red Cross that have been around for a long time and can be considered fairly trustworthy.
 Be skeptical of any charity that suddenly pops up.
 You will often see them in the wake of natural disasters or large social movements.
 While you might think you’re doing a good thing by donating to “Hurricane Relief” or “Black Lives Matter,” you could be getting duped.
 There are plenty of official-looking websites out there that are completely bogus.

 You should also search for any complaints or news articles about your chosen charity.
 See if they have made any headlines for the wrong reasons.
 Check if anyone else claims to have been scammed by the organization.
 Lastly, always be skeptical of any charity that contacts you directly soliciting a donation – especially by telephone.
-Most legitimate charities do not cold call random strangers asking for their credit card number.
+Most legitimate charities do not cold call random strangers asking for their credit card numbers.

 Figure Out Where Your Money Goes